 For qualifications in Category A, awarding organisations are permitted to award certificates on the basis of assessment evidence from exams and/or internal assessments; therefore, what are known as Teacher Assessed Grades (TAGs) are not permitted.
 This involves qualifications that assess occupational or professional competency, proficiency, or act as a license to practice where it would not be safe to award these qualifications using alternative approaches to awarding.

 For Category A qualifications, SFJ Awards will carry forward the adaptations already made under the Extended ERF or make further adaptations to mitigate the impact of the pandemic and/or to comply with public health guidance, where this could be done without undermining the validity and reliability of the Regulatory arrangements.
 Where this was not possible, we may have to delay assessments.

-Recently updated to include guidance for SIA Security licence-linked and First Aid qualifications, our own Adaptation Arrangements for Assessment and Awarding in 2020 to 2021 has been developed in collaboration with our stakeholders including sector bodies, centres, our EQAs, and associate subject matter experts. made to remain compliant with Ofqual’s Extended Extraordinary Regulatory Framework principles.
+Recently updated to include guidance for SIA Security licence-linked and First Aid* qualifications, our own Adaptation Arrangements for Assessment and Awarding in 2020 to 2021 has been developed in collaboration with our stakeholders including sector bodies, centres, our EQAs, and associate subject matter experts, made to remain compliant with the VCRF.

 Our Quality Assurance and Compliance Manager, Paul Kelly, the Quality Assurance Team, and your EQA are here to continue the conversation around assessment adaptations, and we are always ready to support centres with any advice on maintaining high internal quality assurance standards, so please do not hesitate to get in touch today.